 04:28

-Now, what’s even worse than restriction, is that adults underestimate kids’ abilities.
-We love challenges, but when expectations are low, trust me, we will sink to them.
-My own parents had but low expectations for me and my sister.
-Okay, so they didn’t tell us to become doctors or lawyers or anything like that, but my did read to us about Aristotle and pioneer germ-fighters, when lots of other kids were hearing “The Wheels on the Bus Go Round and Round.”
-Well, we heard that one too, but “Pioneer Germ Fighters” rules.
+Now, what’s even worse than restriction, is that adults often underestimate kids’ abilities.
+We love challenges, but when expectations low, trust me, we will sink to them.
+My own parents had anything but low expectations for me and my sister.
+Okay, so they didn’t tell us to become doctors or lawyers or anything like that, but my dad did read to us about and pioneer germ-fighters, when lots of other kids were “The Wheels on the Bus Go Round and Round.”
+Well, we heard that one too, but “Pioneer Germ Fighters” totally rules.

 05:03